Fatalii Chile Peppers

 Inventory, lb : 0

-Fatalii chiles are available in the summer and early fall months.
+Fatalii chile peppers are available in the summer through early fall.

 Recipes that include Fatalii Chile Peppers.
 One is easiest, three is harder.